To work is to feel alive.

 If you follow your passions, you’ll never work a day in your life.

-Jazz is the sound of surprise.
+Jazz improvisation is the art of collective negotiated expression.